 DO you even know you Dosha's?
 Lets chat...

 We are a product of Nature, every sunrise ends with a sunset, every season is followed by the other.
 As times change, our surroundings change, there is a shift of external energies around us for which our bodies need to respond accordingly, for better physical and mental health.

 No, this article is not here to bore you with Ayurvedic do’s and don’ts, but rather is your self - help guide to make you understand your bodies and customize your very own daily and seasonal routines for better physical and emotional stability, increasing the sense of belonging to nature.

-The best tailored seasonal routine depends on Doshic balances i.e. Puruha & Prakruti.
+The best tailored daily/seasonal routine depends on Doshic balances i.e. Puruha & Prakruti.
 Every human has three doshas which work in accordance to the seasons -

 A dominant Vata Dosha results in flaky dandruff and brittle hair, constipation and bloating and makes one restless.
-Similarly, keeping our bodies moisturized with Abhyanga massages and eating root vegetables and grounding foods like sweet potato, radish, carrot, beet roots, lentils, pistachios, etc. are essential during late winter and early spring - Vata Dosha.
+Similarly, keeping our bodies moisturized with Abhyanga massages and eating root vegetables and grounding foods like sweet potato, radish, carrot, beet roots, lentils, pistachios, etc. are essential during late winter and early spring.

 Interested in finding more ways to holistic living?
 Check out Face Yoga School by Vibhuti Arora and say hi to a better you!